kryssbm99/Counter-App-Js/README.md

-## Learning the Ropes with a JavaScript Counter App
+## Learning the Ropes with a JavaScript Joke Counter App

-Welcome to the Counter App project!
-This simple application is designed to help you get started with JavaScript by building a basic counter.
+Welcome to the Joke Counter App project!
+This simple application is designed to help you get started with JavaScript by building a basic joke counter.
 Through this project, you'll learn fundamental JavaScript concepts and how to manipulate the DOM (Document Object Model).

 ### Features

+- Fetch and display a random joke
-- Increment and decrement the counter
+- Increment the joke counter
+- Save jokes to a list
-- Reset the counter to zero
+- Clear the list of saved jokes
-- Display the current count
+- Display the current count of jokes fetched

 ### Getting Started